mnrcamello-git/amelia/README.md

 ## Usage
-Create .env file using the one I sent over the email.
+Created .env file using the one I sent over the email.
 Included env file in gitignore for security practice.

 ### Install dependencies
 # Backend deps